Manufacture of electronic components and boards — Strategic Scorecard

 View CS03 attribute details

-• Metric: Major electronics manufacturers report spending an average of 3-5% of operational budgets on compliance auditing and sustainability certification reporting to meet OEM requirements.
+• Metric: Major electronics manufacturers report spending an average of 3-5% of operational budgets on compliance auditing and sustainability reporting to satisfy distinct OEM requirements.

-• Impact: The industry operates under a 'compliance-first' model where failure to align with customer-defined ethics results in contract termination, reflecting a high level of institutionalized rigidity.
+• Impact: The industry operates under a 'compliance-first' model where failure to align with customer-defined protocols results in immediate contract termination, reflecting a high level of buyer-enforced, contract-specific rigidity.

 View CS04 attribute details

-• CS05 Labor Integrity & Modern Slavery Risk 4
+• CS05 Labor Integrity & Modern Slavery Risk 1 rule 2 solutions 4

 Systemic Labor Vulnerability.
 The electronics supply chain's extreme complexity and multi-tier sub-contracting structure create significant, embedded risks of forced labor that transcend voluntary corporate social responsibility (CSR) initiatives.
 The reliance on mineral extraction in high-risk zones and the opaque nature of lower-tier assembly facilitate ongoing compliance challenges with mandates like the U.S. Uyghur Forced Labor Prevention Act (UFLPA).